djohalloran/revertingtotype/content/post/fibre-to-the-home/index.md

 EIR PACKAGE AND SETUP
 ---------------------

-The Eir package I opted for costs €45.99 per month (24 months) and I also paid a €49.99 installation fee which involved an engineer bringing a wire across the road, onto my gable end and in through the wall.
+The Eir package I opted for cost €45.99 per month (24 months) and I also paid a €49.99 installation fee which involved an engineer bringing a wire across the road, onto my gable end and in through the wall.
 The router was free and is a Sagemcom Eir fibre box 1A 1.0 CS 50001.

 {{< figure caption="Sagemcom Eir fibre Box 1A 1.0 router" src="/img/ftth-05.jpg" >}}